 Low sodium: headache, confusion, hallucinations, muscle cramps, severe weakness, vomiting, loss of coordination, feeling restless or unsteady;

-How fast does DDAVP work?
+How does DDAVP work?